TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 ## Event Sourcing

-Everything works very naturally with [basic event sourcing](({{ bb_url | append: "#event-sourcing" }})).
+Everything works very naturally with [basic event sourcing]({{ bb_url | append: "#event-sourcing" }}).
 The source of truth is an event log that says an insert or delete has happened.
-You apply the operation to the client's in-memory representation of the spreadsheet which can be done simply and efficiently.
+You apply the operation to the client's in-memory representation of the spreadsheet, which can be done simply and efficiently.

 ## Single Segment Snapshot